RESCIND BOIL WATER NOTIFICATION 6-7-2026

 TCEQ Required Notice

-The public water system has taken the necessary corrective actions to restore the quality of the water distributed by this public water system used for drinking water or human consumption purposes and has provided TCEQ with laboratory tests results that indicate that the water no longer requires boiling prior to use as of November 30, 2023.
+The public water system has taken the necessary corrective actions to restore the quality of the water distributed by this public water system used for drinking water or human consumption purposes and has provided TCEQ with laboratory test results that indicate that the water no longer requires boiling prior to use as of April 14, 2026.

-If you have questions regarding this matter you may contact:
+If you have questions regarding this matter, you can contact:

 Public Works Department at 254-953-5649,